santi100a/sorting-lib/README.md

         age: 30
     }
 ], { comparator: (a, b) => a.age - b.age }) // returns [ { age: 12 }, { age: 23 }, { age: 30 }]
+// You can do same for all algorithms, except for `radixSort`, which is limited to ints for now, so
+// its only option is `order`.
 ```
 ## Contribute